ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
  * **Hide Controller On Touch:** Optionally override the controller setting.
  * **Is Grabbable:** Determines if the object can be grabbed.
- * **Is Droppable:** Determines if the object can be dropped by the controller grab button being used.
-If this is unchecked then it's not possible to drop the item once it's picked up using the controller button.
+ * **Valid Drop:** Determines in what situation the object can be dropped by the controller grab button.
  * **Is Swappable:** Determines if the object can be swapped between controllers when it is picked up.
 If it is unchecked then the object must be dropped before it can be picked up by the other controller.
  * **Hold Button To Grab:** If this is checked then the grab button on the controller needs to be continually held down to keep grabbing.
 If this is unchecked the grab button toggles the grab action with one button press to grab and another to release.
  * **Grab Override Button:** If this is set to `Undefined` then the global grab alias button will grab the object, setting it to any other button will ensure the override button is used to grab this specific interactable object.